 While the Safe Harbor Act was a step in the right direction, its expungement provision was too ambiguous.
 Some courts interpret the Safe Harbor Act in a way that only allows survivors to expunge three prostitution-based crimes.
 In reality, survivors are often forced to participate in a broad range of illegal activity — from drug offenses to theft — for traffickers’ financial gain.
 This can result in hundreds of convictions.

 In June 2018, the Ohio Legislature passed a bill that will clarify the options for survivors of human trafficking to expunge and seal records, even crimes that are not prostitution-related.
 Now, survivors will be able to avoid some of the barriers created by criminal records full of convictions.
 They’ll be able to find meaningful employment, suitable housing and opportunities for furthering education.

-OJPC is part of a strong coalition of groups working to eliminate capital-punishment eligibility for people with serious mental illness: The Ohio Alliance for the Mental Illness Exemption.
-We are excited to report that Sen. Bill Seitz (R, Cincinnati) and Sen. Sandra Williams (D, Cleveland) have introduced a bill to make this a reality, Senate Bill 162, now pending before the Senate Criminal Justice Committee.
+OJPC is part of a strong coalition of groups working to eliminate capital-punishment eligibility for people with severe mental illness, The Ohio Alliance for the Mental Illness Exemption.
+We are excited to report House Bill 136 passed the full House by a vote of 76-17 on June 5, 2019.
+Our advocacy does not end there.
+Senators John Eklund (R-Munson Township) and Sandra Williams (D-Cleveland) have introduced Senate Bill 54, now pending before the Judiciary Committee.

 OJPC has been a statewide leader in crafting and promoting Fair Hiring (a.k.a. “ban the box”) policies since 2010, when we successfully made Cincinnati the first Fair Hiring city in Ohio.
 Since then, we have supported advocates and advised policymakers in 13 other Ohio cities who have adopted some version of these government-employment reforms that we drafted.